Talons

 Thoughts on chatty dentists?

-Your mouth cranked open,
+Your mouth cranked,

 Wait, here’s a good one.

-Would you wash a bra
+Would you wash my bra

-with a dog blanket?
+with a dog blanket,

-Scrub everything
+scrub everything

 in the sink

-but the fry pan?
+but the skillet?

 Seriously, will you